gabe-kai/EarthRing/docs/04-api-design.md

    - **subscription_id**: Subscription ID this delta belongs to
    - **chunks**: Array of new chunks to add (geometry may be compressed)
    - **zones**: Array of new zones to add (GeoJSON format)
+   - **Zone-Chunk Binding**: Zones are embedded within chunk data in the `chunks` array, not sent separately.
+Each chunk object may contain a `zones` array with zones associated with that chunk.
    - **Delivery**: Sent asynchronously after `stream_pose_ack` when chunks/zones are ready
-   - **Client Handling**: Client processes deltas automatically, adding new chunks/zones and removing old ones
+   - **Client Handling**: Client processes deltas automatically, extracting zones from chunk data and adding them to the zone manager.
+Zones are removed when their associated chunks are removed.
    - **See**: [Streaming System Documentation](docs/07-streaming-system.md#delta-messages) for complete details

 6. **chunk_data** ✅ **IMPLEMENTED** (Legacy - Still supported for compatibility)